This file portion of www.watertownhistory.org website

 not.
 But we turn toward Crossplains.
 A wild

-bases coming to jumping off places apparently, but the road takes a turn and we
+to jumping off places apparently, but the road takes a turn and we get safely

-get safely down – surely here is another “Yosemite Valley”.
+down – surely here is another “Yosemite Valley”.
 In the center is a perfect pyramid.
-Around that a row of farms, and around all,
+Around that a row of farms,

-hills upon hills and on every side are rocks, immense, of every hue, and ledges
+and around all, hills upon hills and on every side are rocks, immense, of every

 Black Earth

-village.
-It is built around the base of
+near the village.
+It is built around the

-on a black waiter with small white houses for trimming and you will have a
+fruitcake on a black waiter with small white houses for trimming and you will

-miniature of Black Earth.
-We find a good
+have a miniature of Black Earth.
+We find

-home for the night with a kind widow.
-It
+a good home for the night with a kind widow.

 this morning and spend the day there.